Songkran (Thailand): Regional practices

+In Bangkok, Khao San Road and Silom Road with Siam Square are the hubs for modern celebration of Songkran.
+The roads are closed for traffic, and posts equipped with water guns and buckets full of water.
+The party runs day and night.
+Another popular Songkran location is Thawi Watthana Road, also commonly known as Liab Khlong Thawi Watthana Road, which runs alongside Khlong Thawi Watthana in the western outskirts of Bangkok.
+However, this area has frequently faced annual issues related to the lack of order among participants engaging in water-splashing activities during the Songkran Festival.
+Due to its proximity to a royal residential area and several housing estates, concerns regarding safety, traffic disruption, and public order have persisted each year.
+As a result, in 2026, the Bangkok Metropolitan Administration (BMA) introduced stricter regulations governing Songkran activities in this area.
+In addition, Soi Chokchai 4 and Banthat Thong Road have also emerged in recent years as increasingly popular celebration areas in Bangkok.

 Songkran in Eastern region is known as "Wan Lai" (วันไหล, /th/), which literally means "flowing day."
 This term refers to the distinctive way the traditional New Year is celebrated here, with festivities continuing after the official national Songkran holiday (April 13–15).
 The celebration begins in Bang Saen (April 16–17), moves to Pattaya–Na Kluea (April 18–19), and continues on to Sattahip, Rayong, Ban Chang, and other areas, sometimes lasting until the end of April.
 Wan Lai captures both the lively water-play atmosphere and the symbolic flow of people, joy, and cultural tradition across multiple coastal towns.
 Locals and tourists alike follow the festivities, enjoying a vibrant, beachside celebration filled with community spirit and local charm.
+In recent years, Wan Lai celebrations have expanded beyond the eastern provinces and can now be found in various regions across Thailand.
+For example, similar post-Songkran water festivities are held at Bang Boet Beach in Pathio District, Chumphon Province, as well as in Pathum Thani Province in the Bangkok metropolitan area.
+Within Bangkok itself, Wan Lai-style celebrations also take place in areas such as Phahurat–Wat Liap on Rattanakosin Island, reflecting the broader nationwide adaptation of extended Songkran traditions.

 At the festival of Songkran, which marks the beginning of the old Siamese solar year, it is the custom to bathe the images of the Buddha and also the monks and old people.
 The young folk make this an occasion for throwing water over each other amidst much fun and laughter.

 — Peter Anthony Thompson B.A., A.M., I.C.E., Late of The Royal Survey Department, Siam., Lotus Land: Being an Account of the Country and the People of Southern Siam, July 1906.

 Buddhist takes a bath ancestor pagoda in Songkran festival, Uttaradit.